-Now that you’ve opened the dashboard, copy your account address to send $JUNO to your Keplr wallet from any exchange or another $JUNO wallet.
+Now that you’ve opened the dashboard, copy your account address to send $JUNO to your Keplr wallet from any exchange or another Cosmos wallet, we used Osmosis DEX for this one.
 Once you’ve done so, wait a couple of seconds, grab yourself a cup of coffee and return to get started with staking!

 On the dashboard’s left drop-down menu, select “Juno” and then “Stake”, this will take you to the validator overview.
 You can also use the extension and simply press “Stake” on the pop-up’s bottom right (it will take you to the same page).

-The Keplr wallet currently doesn’t have a manual search balk, so you will have the scroll down to select your choice’s validator.
+The Keplr wallet currently doesn’t have a manual search bar, so you will have to scroll down to select your choice’s validator.
 Once you’ve found the validator of your choice, click on “manage” on the right (see image below).

 When you press “manage,” a pop-up will appear on which you can redelegate, undelegate and delegate to the selected validator.